jdittrich/StatistikFalschGemacht/regression.rst

 ..
 For example, suppose we're comparing two groups of patients, one with a medication and one with a placebo.
 We measure the level of some protein in their bloodstreams as a way of seeing if the medication is working.
 In this case, though, the medication causes no difference whatsoever: patients in both groups have the same average protein levels, although of course individuals have levels which vary slightly.

-wir beginnen mit zehn Patienten in jeder Testgruppe und sammeln Schritt für Schritt daten von zusätzlichen Patienten.
+Wir beginnen mit zehn Patienten in jeder Testgruppe und sammeln Schritt für Schritt daten von zusätzlichen Patienten.
 Währenddessen machen wir einen *t*-Test um die Gruppen zu vergleichen und zu sehen, ob es einen statistisch signifikanten Unterschied zwischen den Proteinmengen gibt.
 Wir sehen vielleicht ein Resultat wie in dieser Simulation:

 ..
 We start with ten patients in each group, and gradually collect more data from more patients.
 As we go along, we do a *t* test to compare the two groups and see if there is a statistically significant difference between average protein levels.
 We might see a result like this simulation: